-The US housing recovery has paused so far in 2014.
+The U.S. housing recovery has been slow since the financial crisis.
 Yet bidding wars remain common in specific markets and price ranges where a shortage of inventory revs up competition among buyers.
 Due to online listings and mobile apps, it is possible for a house to be noticed and garner multiple offers the same day it goes onto the market, especially if it is reasonably priced.

 Can you compete?
 You can, with some relatively simple planning.